Non-Compensatory Damages in Civil and Common Law Jurisdictions: Requirements and Underlying Principles

 There is a real chance, however, that a liquidated damages clause will provide for a sum in damages that does not correspond to the losses of the aggrieved party.
 Thus, although they have a compensatory function, liquidated damages cannot be said to be purely compensatory.
 It is for this reason that, under French law, a judge has discretion to reduce or increase the amount stipulated under a liquidated damages clause if it is deemed manifestly excessive or derisory.

-The notion of ‘moral damages’ derives from the French concept of ‘le préjudice moral’,which refers to a wrong done to an individual’s emotions, honour or reputation.
+The notion of ‘moral damages’ derives from the French concept of le préjudice moral, which refers to a wrong done to an individual’s emotions, honour or reputation.
 Moral damages are thus, in the civil law tradition, compensatory – they are claimed pursuant to the principle of full reparation in the French Civil Code.
-The right to recover moral damages as compensation is explicitly set out under several civil codes in the Middle East, including most notably the Egyptian, Libyan, Lebanese and Yemeni civil codes.
+The right to recover moral damages as compensation is explicitly set out under several civil codes in the Middle East, including most notably in Egypt, Libya, Lebanon and Yemen.
 The assessment of moral damages, including the quantum of such damages, in France is subject to the court’s discretion.
 As the conduct of the defaulting party will not, in principle, be relevant to the court’s assessment, an award of moral damages cannot be characterised as punitive.
 Separately, the availability of moral damages to legal persons has been called into question by certain civil law commentators.
 However, acts or omissions that affect a company’s reputation, creditworthiness or goodwill causing non-pecuniary harm may be compensated.
-This has been recognised by the French Court of Cassation, as well as by the higher courts of several other civil law jurisdictions, including, for instance, Chile and Egypt.
+This has been recognised by the French Court of Cassation, and by the higher courts of several other civil law jurisdictions, including Chile and Egypt.

 Non-compensatory damages in international commercial arbitration